hexagontruth/hexular/README.md

 #### Rule builder

-The [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function allows for "convenient" generation of elementary 6- or 7-bit binary CA rules, analogous to Wolfram's [Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html) rules.
-The function takes as an input either a single natural number (preferrably in the form of a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)), or an array of numbers each representing a single 6/7-bit state mask to add.
-The function also takes an optional boolean indicating whether the rule should be inclusive of the home cell (7 bit) or not (6 bit).
-The default is the latter.
-So e.g.. one might use it as follows to create a rule to activate when two oppiste pairs of neighbors are exclusively active:
+The [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function allows for "convenient" generation of elementary binary CA rules, analogous to Wolfram's [Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html) rules.
+The function takes as an input either a single natural number (preferrably in the form of a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)), or an array of numbers each representing a single neighborhood state mask to add.

+An optional second argument determines the range of neighbors to consider when applying the rule, with the default being `[1, 7]` (corresponding to the immediate neighborhood N6).
+This can be changed to e.g. `[0, 7]` to include the home cell itself.
+The individual state masks in the first argument array are thus 6 bits in the default case (0-63), or 7 bits in the latter case (0-127).
+The "rule number" produced will be up to 64 bits, or 18,446,744,073,709,551,616 possible combinations, for the 6-neighbor default, or up to 128 bits, or 340,282,366,920,938,463,463,374,607,431,768,211,456 possible combinations, for the 7-neighbor variant.
+If one were to consider the full `[0, 19]` neighborhood, one would have a 157,827-decimal-digit-long number of possible rules, which I will not repeat here.

+This representation is obviously a bit less well-suited to the brute indexing approach than Wolfram's 256 one-dimensional rules, but it is hoped that at least the array version will be helpful in constructing simple rules, which may then be composed into more complex rules, &c.

+ So e.g.. we might use this function as follows to create a rule to activate if and only if two opposite pairs of neighbors are exclusively active:

         let fancyElementaryRule = Hexular.util.ruleBuilder([
           0b001001,